AUVI-Q® (epinephrine injection, USP) is indicated in the

 to allergens, idiopathic and exercise-induced anaphylaxis.
 AUVI-Q is

-intended for patients with a history of anaphylactic reactions or who are
+intended for patients with a history of anaphylactic reactions or who

-at increased risk for anaphylaxis.
+are at increased risk for anaphylaxis.

-AUVI-Q is intended for immediate self-administration as emergency supportive
+AUVI-Q is intended for immediate self-administration as emergency

-In conjunction with the administration of epinephrine, the patient should
+In conjunction with the administration of epinephrine, the patient

-seek immediate medical or hospital care.
+should seek immediate medical or hospital care.

-Each AUVI-Q contains a single dose of epinephrine for single-use injection.
+Each AUVI-Q contains a single dose of epinephrine for single-use

-if doses lower than 0.1 mg are deemed necessary.
+injectable epinephrine if doses lower than 0.1 mg are deemed necessary.

 AUVI-Q should ONLY be injected into the anterolateral aspect of the

 thigh.
-Do not inject intravenously, or into buttock, digits, hands, or feet.
+Do not inject intravenously, or into buttock, digits, hands, or

-of injection-related injury.
+minimize the risk of injection-related injury.

 Rare cases of serious skin and soft tissue infections have been reported